Secuter/SecuterYGOCustomCards/README.md

 You have to click on the Export Set icon > HTML > Sql (Sql Exporter).

 ![Sql Exporter](https://imgur.com/7eNfunG.png)<br>
-It creates a SQL INSERT with all the cards selected, the only fields missing is str1, str2, ... because the export script can't know which are the different parts of the effect.
+It creates a SQL INSERT with all the cards selected with the correct structure for Edopro database, the only fields left empty are str1, str2, ... because the export script can't know which are the different parts of the effect.
 You'll have to manually update those.

 ---